 Sign in to access authorized secure information.
 Learn more about secure access rights.

 The NXP Product Security Incident Response Team (PSIRT) is committed to rapidly address security vulnerabilities in NXP products by responding and documenting reported vulnerabilities and by providing customers with clear guidance on the impact, severity and mitigation.

 The following cases are in scope of PSIRT:

 The following cases are NOT in scope of PSIRT:

 Security vulnerabilities in NXP products are actively managed through the following process.
 The time to respond varies based on the scope of the issue.
 The process consists of four major steps:

-Reporting: The process begins when the PSIRT becomes aware of a potential security vulnerability in an NXP product.
 The reporter receives an acknowledgment and updates throughout the handling process.

 NXP confirms the potential vulnerability, assesses the risk, determines the impact, and assigns priority.

 When feasible, NXP develops mitigation strategies and fixes for the reported security vulnerability.

 In most cases, NXP will communicate directly to the affected customers.